+2. Retention basins will only be approved if the soils allow stored water to either infiltrate or evaporate.
-Off-site tributary areas: Retention basins must be sized for storm water that originates off-site and which cannot be bypassed around the proposed retention basin to a site where the storm water originally flowed to.
-In such cases, the retention basin must be sized using the following design parameters:

-Tributary acres: On-site area plus the off-site area

-C Factor: Weighted C factor of the entire tributary area that considers the existing off-site conditions, and the proposed on-site conditions.

-- 3. Retention basin volumes shall not include volumes below the existing groundwater table, permanent water elevation or invert of outlet pipe(s). - 4.
-One foot of freeboard shall be provided above the high water elevation. - 5.
-Side slopes for retention basins shall not be steeper than one (1) vertical to four (4) horizontal.
-Fencing of basins is not allowed in the Township.

-- 6. Retention basins will not be permitted within a flood plain. - 7.
+- 3. Off-site tributary areas: Retention basins must be sized for storm water that originates off-site and which cannot be bypassed around the proposed retention basin to a site where the storm water originally flowed to.
+In such cases, the retention basin must be sized using the following design parameters: - a.
+Tributary acres: On-site area plus the off-site area - b.
+C Factor: Weighted C factor of the entire tributary area that considers the existing off-site conditions, and the proposed on-site conditions. - 4.
+Retention basin volumes shall not include volumes below the existing groundwater table or permanent water elevation. - 5.
+One foot of freeboard shall be provided above the high-water elevation. - Side slopes for retention basins shall not be steeper than one (1) vertical to four (4) horizontal for dry basins and one (1) vertical to six (6) horizontal for basins with permanent water.
+Fencing of basins is not allowed. - 7.
+Retention basins will not be permitted within a 100-year flood plain. - 8.
 Retention of storm water in parking will not be considered.

-C. Infiltration (Recharge) Systems
+C. INFILTRATION (RECHARGE) SYSTEMS

 - 1. An infiltration system will be considered if the design engineer can demonstrate that all of the following conditions exist: - a.
-An adequate positive outlet is not available or it is not possible to construct an off-site drainage system to convey basin discharge to the nearest outlet, and the installation of a retention basin is not feasible or practical. - The natural underlying soils are well-drained (hydrologic groups A or B) and the ground water is suitable for percolation. - c.
+An adequate positive outlet is not available, or it is not possible to construct an off-site drainage system to convey basin discharge to the nearest outlet, and the installation of a retention basin is not feasible or practical. - b.
+The natural underlying soils are well-drained (hydrologic groups A or B) and the ground water is suitable for percolation. - c.
 The underlying soils and ground water table have the ability to move water away from the site for the area and volume being drained. - d.
 Permanent pretreatment system upstream of inlet point to prevent any material from potentially clogging the infiltration medium (both surface and subsurface). - e.
 An overflow for a 100-year storm must be provided. - f.
 Infiltration system can be easily accessed for maintenance and replacement if necessary.
 The use of perforated storm pipe under pavements is discouraged. - g.
 There must be a method for determining a failure in the infiltration system.
 The system cannot be designed such that a failure in the infiltration system results in short circuit to the emergency overflow without on-site ponding. - 2.
-The following information will be supplied and/or incorporated in the design of infiltration systems:

-- a.
-Soil boring logs/sieve analysis/geotechnical report indicating type and properties of both surface and subsurface soils, suitability of surface soils for infiltration, capability of subsurface soils to conduct seepage to the underlying groundwater table, and flow from the system under mounding conditions at the maximum infiltration rate. - b.
+The following information will be supplied and/or incorporated in the design of infiltration systems: - a.
+Soil boring logs/sieve analysis/geotechnical report indicating type and properties of both surface and subsurface soils, suitability of surface soils for infiltration, capability of subsurface soils to conduct seepage to the underlying groundwater table, and flow from the system under mounding conditions at the maximum infiltration rate.

+- b.
 Computed percolation rate and infiltration/exfiltration calculations.
-Conditions of >6"/hr. percolation rate will not be allowed. - Drainage area map, including any off-site contributing areas and emergency overflow route in the event of system failure. - d.
+Conditions of >6"/hr. percolation rate will not be allowed. - c.
+Drainage area map, including any off-site contributing areas and emergency overflow route in the event of system failure. - d.
 Construction methods to prevent compacting the surface soils which may reduce the infiltration capacity of the soils.